sam-xl/py_trees_parser/README.md

 convenience wrapper to the `tf2_ros.lookup_transform` function and is used in the same manner.

+For the `Robot` node to be completely setup it is required to run `robot.setup()`.
+This will load the `triggers`, and `sensors` and will setup the subscriptions for those items.

 ### Sensor Configuration

 To configure the sensors to be used by the robot node, yaml can be passed to